MomentsLD/moments/docs/dfe.rst

     Gamma-DFE fit to the MSL loss-of-function data.

-Using the inferred :math:`N_e` and the function ``scipy.stats.gamma.cdf( )``, we can compute the proportions of new missense and LOF mutations across bins of selection coefficients:
+Using the inferred :math:`N_e` from fitting the demographic model to the synonymous data and the function ``scipy.stats.gamma.cdf()``, we can compute the proportions of new missense and LOF mutations across bins of selection coefficients:

 .. _dfes:
 .. list-table:: DFEs
     :align: center

-    * - Mutation class
+    * - Class
       - :math:`| s | < 10^{-5}`
       - :math:`10^{-5} \leq | s | < 10^{-4}`
       - :math:`10^{-4} \leq | s | < 10^{-3}`